jozu-ai/kitops/docs/src/docs/pykitops/how-to-guides.md

 or starting from nothing, the `kitops` package can help you get this done.

+### Installation

 Install the `kitops` package from PYPI into your project's environment with the following command

 ```sh
 pip install kitops
 ```

+### Creating a Kitfile

+There are two main ways to work with Kitfiles: creating from scratch or loading an existing one.

+#### Loading an Existing Kitfile

 Inside of your code you can now import the `Kitfile` class from the `kitops.modelkit.kitfile` module: